-I have always preferred to hike to the more remote and seldom-visited peaks.
-Along the way, I noticed historical mines, cabins, and prehistoric rock art sites were being vandalized.
+I started this website, Starbuck.org, way back in the dark ages of the internet (aka 1997) to track my hiking and peak-bagging adventures.
+I’d always preferred to hike to the more remote and seldom-visited peaks.
+Along the way, I passed countless historical mines and prehistoric rock art sites.
+Over time, I noticed they were being vandalized.
 History was disappearing.
 I decided to document what sites I could.
-Ultimately, these became more interesting to me than the peaks.

-Although I can’t always reveal the locations of the places I go, I do hope to share some of them with you.
+And although I can’t reveal some locations of the places I visit, I hope to share them with you here.
 Please respect and enjoy.

 “Searching for Petroglyphs in the Cottonwoods”, Panamint Breeze.
 June 2011.